Win32k/Win32k.github.io/_posts/2022-03-13-ScareCrow.md

 ---
-title: Bypassing AV using ScareCrow
+title: "Bypassing AV using ScareCrow"
-tags: [windows, c2]
+layout: post
 ---

-This post demonstrates how to bypass defender in order to execute your Cobalt Strike payload.
+This post demonstrates how to bypass AV so you can run your Cobalt Strike payload.

 ### Sources
 https://github.com/optiv/ScareCrow